jturnercode/docker-notes/docker.md

 - --ip (IPv4 address)
 - --interactive [-i] (Keep STDIN open even if not attached)
 - --detach [-d] (Run container in background and print container ID)
+- --env [-e] (Set environment variables)
+- --env-file (Read in a file of environment variables)

 see all options [here](https://docs.docker.com/engine/reference/commandline/run/)

 example:

 ```
-docker run -it --name <container_name>  debian
+docker run --rm -it --env-file .env --name <container_name>  <image-to-run>
 ```

-This example runs a container named test using the debian:latest image.
-The -it instructs Docker to allocate a pseudo-TTY connected to the container's stdin; creating an interactive bash shell in the container.
+This example runs a container with named <container_name> for the specified <image-to-run>.
+The `-it` instructs Docker to allocate a pseudo-TTY connected to the container's stdin; creating an interactive bash shell in the container. `--rm` will automatically remove container if it closes. `--env-file` will read the .env file in build directory and add variables to container for use.

 ### detach